aspect-build/rules_js/docs/faq.md

 First, make sure you fetched it: `bazel fetch @pnpm//:*`

-Then run `bazel run @nodejs_host//:node $(bazel info output_base)/external/pnpm/package/bin/pnpm.cjs`
+Then run `bazel run -- @nodejs_host//:node $(bazel info output_base)/external/pnpm/package/bin/pnpm.cjs`

-You can use this recipe to make sure your developers run the exact same pnpm and node versions.
+You can use this recipe to make sure your developers run the exact same pnpm and node versions that Bazel does.

+Alternatively, if you don't care that the pnpm version matches, you could use a shorter command like `bazel run -- @nodejs_host//:npx_bin pnpm@latest` to just use the latest pnpm version.

 ## Why can't Bazel fetch an npm package?